TodorYadkov/dropshipping-scraper/README.md

 - **Forgot Password with Email Notification:** Seamless password recovery process.
 - **Real-time Updates:** Receive real-time information updates via AJAX requests.
 - **Statistics:** Detailed information on products, extensions, and users.
-- **Search Functionality:** Easily find what you're looking for.
+- **Search Functionality:** Easily find what you are looking for.
 - **Filter Functionality:** Streamline data based on your preferences.
 - **Pagination:** Navigate through content effortlessly.
-- **Responsive Design:** Enjoy a seamless experience across devices.
+- **Responsive Design:** Enjoy a seamless experience across different devices.

 #### Admin Panel

 - **User Management:** Admins can control other users by assigning roles like admin or premium.
 - **Account Disabling:** Admins can disable user accounts, preventing login.
-- **Extension and Product Insights:** Admins can view the count and status of other users' extensions and products.
+- **Extension and Product Insights:** Admins can view the count and status of other users, extensions and products.

 #### Technologies Used